Marriott Bonvoy Business® American Express® Card 2023 Review: For Earning Free Hotel Nights

 You earn four Membership Rewards points per dollar on the two categories your business spends the most in each month.

 The four points per dollar applies to the first $150,000 in combined purchases each year.
 After that, you earn one point per dollar but it's unlimited.
-There's a $295 annual fee (see Rates & Fees; terms apply) for this card.
+There's a $295 annual fee ($375 if application is received on or after 2/1/24) (see Rates & Fees; terms apply) for this card.

 The Business Platinum Card® from American Express

 is a premium travel rewards card.

 This card offers five Membership Rewards points per dollar on flights and hotels booked through amextravel.com.
 Qualifying purchases over $5,000 earn 1.5 points per dollar, up to 2 million additional points per year.
 All other eligible purchases earn one point per dollar.

 Where this card shines is its perks.
 Benefits include American Express Global Lounge Collection access, a 35% of redeemed points paid back when you use Pay With Points to book flights through American Express Travel (up to 500,000 points paid back per calendar year) and various credits towards popular brands and services.
 The catch, of course, is the $695 annual fee (see Rates & Fees; terms apply).

 Chase Ink Business Preferred Card